shantanav/port-mobile/README.md

 - As a limitation of `react-native-dotenv`, these environment variables are available only to the JavaScript layer, not native modules.
 Should we wish to bridge that gap, we need to migrate to `react-native-config`.
 - Modifying these environment variables _will not trigger a live reload_.
 You will have to restart Metro.

+## Building and releasing to production

+To build for production, you need access to the following:

+1. credentials to our `eas` account.
+This will grant access to profiles and keys we use to sign builds with.
+Reach out to Abhi for this.
+1. A `sentry.properties` file, to be placed both in `android/` and `ios/`.
+Reach out to Abhi for access to the Sentry account if you don't already have it, and follow instructions to generate the file.

+### Preparation

+In our api.ts file, replace staging/dev with `uat.numberless.tech`.
+Additionally you want to enable sentry logging, so replace undifned with the commented out URL right below it.
+Don't worry, this URL is not a secret, the `sentry.properties` file is.

+### Android

+The command to build for android is: `% eas build --local --platform=android`.
+This will run locally and may prompt you to log into the eas account.
+At the end of this, you will have a `.aab` file in the top level of the project.

+To publish the app, log into the Play Console for the developer account and proceed with the steps outlined there.
+For access, reach out to Abhi.

+### iOS

+The command to build for iOS is `% eas build --local --platform=ios`.
+This will run locally and may prompt you to enter credentials to both your eas account, and apple developer account.
+If you don't have a developer account, reach out to Abhi (this is a theme...).
+At the end of this, you will have a `.ipa` file at the top level of the project.

+To publish, first install transporter from the App Store.
+Ensure the publisher is verified to be apple themselves.
+Sign in, and then upload the generated `.ipa` file.
+Follow instructions, to submit to App Store Connect.
+When complete, log into App Store Connect and go to the testflight tab.
+You may need to complete some compliance.
+If the app hasn't appeared yet, wait.
+You will get an email as to whether the upload succeded or failed.
+It occasionally takes forever.

+_Note: `.ipa` and `.aab` files are ignored by git.
+We don't want to commit them._